ryputtam/rushyaP/README.md

-- 👋 Hi, I’m @rushyaP
+- 👋 Hi, I’m Rushya Puttam
-- 👀 I’m interested in ...
+- 👀 I’m working as a Data Scientist
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning deep learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to contribute on open source projects and publish papers on applications of AI
-- 📫 How to reach me ...

 <!---
 rushyaP/rushyaP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.